School Committee - October 11, 2023

 There is no motion.

-I'll move that we accept the report.
+Um, I'll move that we accept the report.

-That said, it's so much better.
+Thank you.
+That said it's so much better.
+And I move that.

 Yes.